Do octaves have names?

 - What to do if you can't find the last Pillager in a raid?

-- What is the story of scorn?
+- What is the hardest word to guess?